massixone/smartbackup/README.md

  1. Move to the folder where the package is located
  2. Execute smartbackup.sh and examine the log to verify whether output is as expected.

-The tool invocation can be put under the control of system **cron** by adding the a line simila to the one that  follows as exaple.
+The tool invocation can be put under the control of system **cron** by adding the a line similar to the one that  follows as example.

 ```
-0 3 * * * /usr/local/smartbackup/smartbackup.sh -c TEST > /dev/null 2>&1
+0 3 * * * /bin/bash /usr/local/smartbackup/smartbackup.sh -c TEST > /dev/null 2>&1
 ```

+Please note that the `cron` command line is preceded by `/bin/bash`.
+This is necessary since `cron` tries to execute the command using `sh` and not all systems uses the same mechanism.
+This workaround forces Smartbackup to be executed with **bash** without the need to set environment variable `SHELL` in the crontab file, which may be in contrast with other crontab lines.

+For more information please see CRONTAB(5) man pages.

 ## Authentication
 You must consider that, in case the database backup file has to be transferred over a remote host for storage, an authentication may be needed on the remote host, to store the file.